Fantasycon: Panels, Workshops and Presentations List (Friday)

 Please note, at the moment this schedule is provisional.
 We will revise and update sessions according to the information we receive from participants.

-Pick up your goodie bag and ID card from our desk. registration will close at 8pm.
+Pick up your goodie bag and ID card from our desk.
 After this, a phone number will be left on the desk for you to contact if you have any queries.
+Registration closes at 10pm.

 12 Noon: Traders Open